bitovi/hatchify/docs/koa/README.md

 hatchedKoa.model     .(Todo|User)  // A hatchify model that extends the underlying ORM hatchedKoa.middleware.(Todo|User|allModels) // Middleware functions that create restful services
                      .(
-                          findAll,          //
+                          findAll,          // A GET-many endpoint
-                          findOne,
+                          findAllCountAll,  // Return the unpaginated count
-                          findAllCountAll,
+                          findOne,          // A GET-one endpoint
-                          create,
+                          create,           // A POST endpoint
-                          update,
+                          update,           // A PATCH endpoint
-                          destroy,
+                          destroy,          // A DELETE endpoint
-                          all,             // a middleware that handles all of the middleware above ) hatchedKoa.parse     .(Todo|User|allModels) // Parse JSONAPI payloads and prepare data for the orm .(
+                          all,              // Provides all of the above endpoints ) hatchedKoa.parse     .(Todo|User|allModels) // Parse JSONAPI payloads and prepare data for the orm .(